mybooking-es/mybooking-wp-plugin/readme.txt

 == Upgrade Notice ==

 = 1.8.6 =
-* Fixed: Renting - Planning and Selector when clear starting date
+* Fixed: Renting - Planning and Selector when clear starting date + Renting product shortcode filters

 = 1.8.5 =
 * Fixed: Renting - Selector with pickup places and not pickup time